Updated Mar 30, 2026

-Programmes that prioritise studio practice, explicit learning outcomes and assessment criteria, interdisciplinary choice, and reliable communications meet art students’ expectations most consistently.
-In National Student Survey (NSS) open‑text comments tagged type and breadth of course content across 2018–2025, 25,847 comments show a broadly positive tone, with 70.6% positive.
-Within the Common Aggregation Hierarchy for art, sentiment is more mixed (55.1% positive), so course breadth needs to be tightly linked to the study environment and operational delivery.
+type and breadth of course contentartArt students notice weak course design quickly: too little studio time, vague briefs, narrow option sets, or unreliable communication can make a creative course feel fragmented.
+In National Student Survey (NSS) open‑text comments tagged type and breadth of course content across 2018–2025, a topic defined in our undergraduate student comment themes and categories, 25,847 comments show a broadly positive tone, with 70.6% positive.
+Within the Common Aggregation Hierarchy for art, sentiment is more mixed (55.1% positive), which suggests course breadth works best when it is tied to strong facilities, clear assessment, and dependable operational delivery.
 The category captures how students describe the spread and currency of what they study across the sector, while the art classification groups discipline‑specific patterns that shape the advice below.

 How should programmes prioritise hands-on and practical experience?